 If you have ever been to Israel (or if you live in Israel) then you are no stranger to pita and Israeli salad.
 It is served in every Middle Eastern Israeli restaurant from high class dining to the shawarma stand on the street corner.
-It seems like you can't order a plain hamburger in Israel without a scoop of that heavenly tomato and cucumber salad showing up somewhere on your plate.
-It is also common to see Israeli served with breakfast, lunches, or dinners when dining at home.
+It seems like you can't order a plain hamburger in Israel without a scoop of that heavenly Mediterranean Salad made of tomato and cucumber showing up somewhere on your plate.
+Israelis love to serve this salad with breakfast, lunches, or dinners when dining at home.